 Eventbased reporting shall be achieved by means of dedicated event report packets (progress or anomaly reports) which are generated onboard, e.g. by a failure detection and recovery function.

-The design of event reporting mechanisms and of the event report packets themselves shall be such that the utilization of the downlink bandwidth does not adversely affect the availability of other operational information to the ground segment.
+The design of telemetry reporting mechanisms and of the telemetry report packets themselves shall be such that the utilization of the downlink bandwidth does not adversely affect the availability of other operational information to the ground segment.

-Essential space segment status data shall be derived from direct measurements.

-This means that the essential status of the space segment is observable directly from the telemetry without the need for ground processing.
+Status information in engineering telemetry shall be provided from direct measurements from operating units rather than requiring derivation from secondary effects.

+This is particularly essential for the status of all on-board switches.

-The design of telemetry shall be such that preconditions for the switching of onboard equipment and units are acquired independently, i.e. they are not dependent on the status of the equipment or unit to be switched.
+The information required to determine the preconditions for the switching of onboard equipment and units are acquired independently.

+1 This means precondition information is not dependent on the status of the equipment or unit to be switched.

-1 To comply with this requirement, power status and thermal data used prior to unit switchon are managed at a higher level.
+2 To comply with this requirement, power status and thermal data used prior to unit switchon are managed at a higher level.

-2 This provides the capability of monitoring and assessing the status of a unit even when it is switched off.
+3 This provides the capability of monitoring and assessing the status of a unit even when it is switched off.